About Centred Wellness

 I work with adults (18+) across all life stages...

-Whether you’re seeking support for mental health, self-esteem, addictive behaviours, or just trying to make sense of a challenging time, you’re welcome here.
+Whether you’re seeking support for physical, social, emotional or mental health and well-being, self-awareness, addictive behaviours, or just trying to make sense of a challenging time, you’re welcome here.

 My qualifications & experience